-Helmet mount offers a much more immersive experience for the viewer as the angle changes with your head and the POV is much more engaging.
+- Helmet mount offers a much more immersive cycling experience for the viewer as the angle changes with your head and the POV is much more engaging.

 Mounting location comes down to personal preference.
-There are so many options out there for all kinds of camera that you can pretty much mount it wherever you like.
+There are so many options out there for all kinds of cameras that you can pretty much mount it wherever you like.

 Bike camera waterproofing is a value-add feature for cycling.

 Most bike cameras will survive a light splash or a little rain but need protecting from more.
 Some cameras are inherently waterproof and will come with a specific depth capability.
 The GoPro Hero 9 for example is waterproof up to 33ft.

 If the camera itself isn’t waterproof, you can buy waterproof cases as accessories.
 These will add weight and a little bulk but are often cheaper than spending the extra for a waterproof camera.

 Optional Built-in GPS